This commission provides guidance on community issues around light rail development.

 - Attend a majority of BAC meetings and actively participate in discussions by sharing ideas and expertise.

-- Actively participate in discussions; be a voice to advance the broader interests of community.
+- Actively participate in discussions; be a voice to advance the broader interests of the business community.

-- Routinely report back to their organization on the activities and discussions of the BAC as well as serve as a conduit of information to the broader community and to their appointing organization.
+- Routinely report back to their organization on the activities and discussions of the BAC.

-- Identify issues affecting communities impacted by both the LRT project development and Community Works initiatives and assist in developing strategies for minimizing those impacts.
+- Identify negative impacts and assist in developing strategies for minimizing those impacts.

 - Listen to and respect the viewpoints of others.

-One BAC member will serve as a member of the CMC and provide updates of BAC activities at CMC.
-Another BAC member will also serve as a member to the Community Works Steering Committee and provide updates on BAC activities.
+One BAC Co-Chair will serve as a member of the CMC and provide updates of BAC activities at CMC meetings.
+The other Co-Chair will act as alternate to the CMC.

 Apply for the advisory committee

-The BAC will schedule monthly meetings on the Tuesday before Corridor Management Committee (second Thursday of month) from 8:00 to 9:30 a.m.
-Agendas and meeting summaries will be distributed to all members at least five business days before the meeting and posted on the project’s website.
+The BAC will schedule monthly meetings on the first Tuesday before Corridor Management Committee (second Thursday of month) from 7:30-9:00 AM.
+Agendas and meeting summaries will be distributed to all members before the meeting and posted on the project’s website at BlueLineExt.org.
 Post meeting, meeting materials/presentations and approved meeting summaries will be posted on the project’s website.

 Due to the timeliness of topics, additional meetings, subcommittees meetings and focus groups may be scheduled as needed.